Information on the KöMaL Problem Solving Contests for 2019–2020

 On our webpage, the new problems appear on the 28th of every month (except for September).
-However, if you have subscribed to our journal, you can access the new problems earlier, as soon as the current issue is published.
+However, if you have subscribed to our journal, you can access the new problems from the day following the deadline for the previous issue.
 If you have subscribed to KöMaL, enter your subscription code in your personal settings on our webpage.
 The subscription code is located on a label on the front page of the September issue.

 Even if you are not participating in a contest (for example, due to your age), you can still have access to the new problems after a successful registration and entering your subscription code.